sdomanskyi/decneo/docs/source/outputData.rst

           - Saved dendrogram, heatmap, and bargraphs, see example below
         * - metricFile.h5
           - Gene expression data for specified metric
-        * - per-gene-measures-correlation.(h5/xlsx)
+        * - per-gene-measures-correlation.(h5 & xlsx)
-          - TEXT
+          - Intra-measures from each gene
         * - perGeneStats.h5
           - For each gene holds fraction of cells expressing it, median expression, and per batch counts
         * - size.txt